dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/localdev/index.md

 🚀 go to [github.com](http://github.com) if you don't have an account, set one up!
 Use your .edu account and get the [GitHub Student Developer Pack](https://education.github.com/pack)

 🚀 create a new repo for your domain, name it with *your* domain name.

+*Note: Keep this in your own personal github — later we'll use repos under the course organization but for this one your own is fine.*

 ![](img//create_repo.png){: .fancy .small }